maxlindmark/larvae-sizes/README.md

 This repo contains data and R code for cleaning and fitting geostatistical GLMMs with [sdmTMB](https://github.com/pbs-assess/sdmTMB), to larvae data hosted by SLU

-With Eros Quesada, Malin Werner, Peter Thor, Federico Mailoli, Valerio Bartolino and Philip Jacobson
+With Malin Werner, Peter Thor, Federico Maioli, Eros Quesada, Valerio Bartolino, and Philip Jacobson